May 10, 2020

 The End in Raleigh

 On June 30, Scott Darling was shipped off to the Florida Panthers—who promptly bought out his contract—ending his tumultuous tenure with the Carolina Hurricanes.
 Just over two years prior, Darling seemed poised to step in as the Canes’ savior between the pipes.
 The dark age of inconsistent goaltending would be over.

 Early on, it became obvious that wouldn’t be the case.
-Something was off: the focus didn’t seem to be there, his confidence was MIA, and he was slow-moving.
-It’s well-known that he showed up to his first camp with Carolina overweight.
-Perhaps he felt that he had already achieved his goal of becoming an NHL starter.
+Something was off: the focus didn’t seem to be there, his confidence was MIA, and his lateral movement was a step behind.

 After a disastrous first season, Darling spent the summer of 2018 training with Bill Burniston, Carolina’s head strength and conditioning coach.
 He came into camp in better shape and looked ready to fulfill the hopes that had been pinned on him.

 While his preseason play wasn’t flawless, Darling looked like a much more focused goaltender.
 His movement and reflexes looked to be a step ahead from the previous season.
 Things seemed to be on an upward tick for the 6’6″ goalie until an injury in the final game of the preseason put him on the sidelines.

 The tandem played well enough that Darling was squeezed out and placed on waivers before being reassigned to the AHL Charlotte Checkers.
 Despite still being under contract, the Scott Darling era in Carolina was effectively over.

 Now, that could be the end of this blog; a high-level overview of the past two years of Darling’s career.
 That would be a disservice.
 I have a hell of a lot of respect for what Scott Darling has accomplished in life and his time with the Hurricanes has done nothing to diminish that.